 Total collections are distributed as follows: variable percentages, as determined by the department, of the gross revenue from the sale of terminal and instant lottery tickets are returned to Lottery players as prizes.
 The next portion of the proceeds is used to compensate the 13,405 Lottery retailers around the state that sold the tickets.
 A third portion of the proceeds is used for operational costs including payments to vendors, advertising and promotional expenses, and administrative expenses of the department.
 The spending authority for operating costs is appropriated through the legislative budget process.
 Revenues from ticket sales remaining after payment of prizes, retailer fees and department operating expenses are transferred to the EETF.
 Following an annual financial audit, any unencumbered balance which remains in the Operating Trust Fund at the end of each fiscal year is transferred to the EETF.
-In Fiscal Year 2020-21, approximately 68.3 percent of Lottery ticket sales were spent on prizes, 5.6 percent on retailer compensation, 1.4 percent on vendor fees, and 1 percent on operational costs, leaving 23.8 percent for transfer to the EETF.

 Currently, 45 states and the District of Columbia are authorized to operate state lotteries.
 Forty-three of these states and the District of Columbia operate both instant ticket games and terminal games.
 North Dakota and Wyoming only operate terminal games.
-According to La Fleur's 2021 World Lottery Almanac, Florida ranked second in total traditional sales and tenth in per capita sales among U.S. lotteries.
+According to La Fleur's 2022 World Lottery Almanac, Florida ranked first in total traditional sales and twelfth in per capita sales among U.S. lotteries.
 In regard to transfers to government, the Florida Lottery ranked second.
 For instant ticket sales, Florida was number one.

 The Lottery has had the authority to vary the prize payout and EETF transfer rates since 2002 for instant games and since 2005 for terminal games.
-Prize payout and EETF transfer rates have been at or near their optimal levels for maximizing EETF since then, and further gains solely from rate changes are likely to be limited.
+According to the Department of Lottery, prize payout and EETF transfer rates have been at or near their optimal levels for maximizing EETF since then, and further gains solely from rate changes are likely to be limited.